sagemathinc/sbir2015/description.md

 open source Mathbook XML authoring system for creating online open textbooks.
-He has taught courses and designed instructional software at University of Puget sound for over 37 years, and supervised 31 undergraduate research projects.
+He has taught courses and designed instructional software at University of Puget Sound for over 37 years, and supervised 31 undergraduate research projects.

 Jon Lee is an undergraduate computer science major at